 Bering 70 under construction

 Recognizing the need for ultimate reliability and functionality, Bering uses rugged commercial-grade equipment and fittings aboard its yachts.
 Internationally sourced continuous duty pumps and motors are found in the plumbing and electrical systems.
-Cummins Marine diesel engines are typically installed due to their longstanding track record for dependability and performance, as well as their unequaled international service network.
-And, in keeping with our belief in redundancy, Berings are equipped with twice the needed life-raft capacity included in the specifications.
+We typically install Cummins Marine diesel engines due to their longstanding track record for dependability and performance, as well as their unequaled international service network.
+In keeping with our belief in redundancy, Berings are equipped with twice the needed life-raft capacity included in the specifications.

-All Bering Yachts are built to CE Ocean A sea state endurance standards, even if the vessel is not destined for sale in the European Union.
+All Bering Yachts are built according to CE Certified Category A Ocean sea state endurance standards, even if the vessel is not destined for sale in the European Union.
 Detailed stability calculations are carried out for each Bering and provided with each vessel.
-Bering vessels can also be built to comply with most classification standards, where applicable, upon request.
-Internationally recognized standards include those set by the American Boat & Yacht Council, American Bureau of Shipping, and Lloyd’s Register.
+Bering can also build its vessels to comply with most classification standards, where applicable and upon request.
+Internationally recognized standards include those set by the American Boat & Yacht Council, the American Bureau of Shipping, and Lloyd’s Register.

 Bering 65 “Serge” at launch

-When we decided to build our first motor yacht, we chose as our prototype a 65-foot Norwegian fishing trawler design.
+When we decided to build our first motor yacht, we chose a 65-foot Norwegian fishing trawler design as our prototype.
 Vessels of this type have been used aggressively for decades and have proven themselves to be safe and efficient fishing platforms.
 We left the hull form untouched and developed a superstructure and interior that enhances accommodations for long-term living aboard and cruising.
 The result of this collaboration is a bold, seaworthy passagemaker that not only meets stringent commercial safety standards but provides a pleasant and reassuring underway experience in any sea state.

 Bering 80 “Veda” at launch

-It’s been said that the ocean never changes, we just change around it.
+It is said that the ocean never changes; we change around it.
 While designers use exotic materials and novel design concepts to seek the perfect hull form that will somehow finally conquer the challenges of Mother Nature, the fact remains that hydrodynamics do not change.
-Decades of real-world experience shows that a heavy, full displacement vessel with carefully designed centers of buoyancy and low centers of gravity will provide a truly comfortable, stable and safe passagemaking experience.
+Decades of real-world experience show that a heavy, full displacement vessel with carefully designed buoyancy centers and low gravity centers will provide a truly comfortable, stable, and safe passagemaking experience.

-Bering trawlers are heavy, full displacement vessels designed with a hard-chined hull; this is the most common hull form in commercial fleets.
-This type of hull shape, unlike those with rounded chines, helps minimize roll and increases the stability of the vessel at rest and while underway.
+Bering trawlers are heavy, full displacement vessels designed with a hard-chined hull; this is the most common hull form used in commercial fleets.
+Unlike those with rounded chines, this type of hull shape helps minimize roll and increases the vessel’s stability at rest and while underway.
 We are proud to say that our boats are heavy.
-Marketing by current builders may have you believe weight is an enemy to a properly designed boat.
-Once again, it all comes down to what you are designing for; if the design criteria calls for planing speeds and trailerability, then yes, lighter is better.
-But when we are speaking of vessels that will go to sea for extended periods, thus being exposed to potentially dangerous and uncomfortable sea conditions, weight quickly becomes your ally.
+Marketing campaigns of other builders may make you believe weight is an enemy to a properly designed boat.
+Once again, it all comes down to what you are designing for; if the design criteria call for planning speeds and being trailerable, then yes, the lighter, the better.
+But when we are speaking of vessels that will go to sea for extended periods, thus being exposed to potentially dangerous and uncomfortable sea conditions, the weight quickly becomes your ally.